Tutors International Mentorship Programme Launches Search for Next Mentee

 Nampet, a mentee for four years, has thrived both academically and in other pursuits.
 She said, "The programme has opened so many doors for me.
 It's helped me grow in areas I love, like ballet and art, and boosted my confidence in business and public speaking.
 Thanks to this support, I secured a place at a top private high school."

-Tobias, a mentee since 2019, was initially sponsored for a voyage with the Tall Ships Youth Trust.
+Tobias, a mentee since 2019, was initially sponsored for a voyage with School at Sea.
 The experience has ignited his passion for engineering, and with continued mentorship, he is now pursuing his dream of becoming an aeronautical engineer.
 He said, "The programme has shown me a future I never thought possible.
 It's given me the confidence and tools to follow my dream."

 What is Tutors International Looking For in a Mentee?